open-control-systems/bonsai-firmware/README.md

 `bonsai-firmware` is an agro-tech toolkit, a collection of embedded systems for healthy plant growth.
 See the list below to choose the right one for your needs:

-- [bonsai-growlab](projects/bonsai-growlab/README.md): Indoor lab setup for controlled experiments and research on plant growth.
-Continuous monitoring of many environmental parameters (humidity, temperature, soil moisture, light) with a local HTTP web server, mDNS service and Web GUI.
+- [bonsai-growlab](projects/bonsai-growlab/README.md): indoor lab setup for controlled experiments and research on plant growth.
+Continuous monitoring of many environmental parameters: humidity, temperature, soil moisture, light.
+Bultin HTTP Web Server, mDNS, Web GUI.
+- [bonsai-zero-ar-1](projects/bonsai-zero-ar-1/README.md): single analog soil moisture sensor, periodically powered through the relay.
+Builtin HTTP Web Server, mDNS, Web GUI.

 ## Build Status